CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/implementation.md

 ## Components

-`Convert-Pheno` is a **toolkit** composed of several interfaces around the same Perl core.
-At the center is the [Perl module](https://metacpan.org/pod/Convert%3A%3APheno), which is used by the [command-line interface](use-as-a-command-line-interface) and by the [API](use-as-an-api).
-A Python interoperability layer is also included in the repository, but the conversion logic itself remains in Perl.
+`Convert-Pheno` exposes several interfaces around one conversion implementation.
+The [CLI](use-as-a-command-line-interface), [Perl module](use-as-a-module), and Perl HTTP(s) API call the core in-process.
+The Python binding serializes requests through a small JSON subprocess bridge; the Python HTTP(s) API uses that same binding.
+Mapping and conversion behavior therefore remain in the Perl core rather than being reimplemented by each interface.

 ```mermaid
 %%{init: {'theme':'neutral'}}%%